-Now shops are getting back to normal it’s time to start painting scarves again for my outlets.
+Now non-essential shops are open again it’s time to start painting scarves again for my outlets.
 I’ve been having a creative four months, painting with oil and cold wax medium, playing with acrylics and sewing with free motion machine embroidery Some pieces may even be good enough to frame.
 No time is ever wasted and its all been a great learning experience..

 First of all I’d like to tell you about a commission I had for a scarf last year.
 In circle dance an object such as a scarf is placed in the centre of the circle providing a focus.
 I regularly dance with a lovely group of people to music from all over the world.
 Everyone knows of Greek dancing but there are East European, Israeli and African dances as well as those created by the dancers themselves to classical or Celtic type music for example.
 The dance teachers travel to teach groups and they visited South Africa last November.
 This square scarf was a present for the group host.
 I designed it with abstract dancers at each corner and with the requested colours.